blastbeng/spotisub/README.md

 Dashboard
 * View which tracks are missing and decide to download it trough spotdl or just ignore em
 * Configure some parameters of subtify trough the dashboard instead of docker env variables

-Lidarr Integration
-* Ability to choose to download songs from spotdl only if the artist name is found in a lidarr database
+* Ability to interact with spotdl and lidarr integrations from the dashboard

 Initial imports
 * Ability to enable initial imports at startup instead of just running em trough the scheduler